alexander-wood/tech-writing-samples/notes.md

 ## Reference doc: Static asset caching
 ### Methodology
-In this doc, I assume that the reader is someone seeking "just the facts".
-As a result, I try to convey the information in as brief and straightforward a manner as possible.
+This doc assumes the audience is an expert or someone seeking "just the facts".
+Therefore, I convey the information in as brief and straightforward a manner as possible.
 I chose to follow the general pattern as elsewhere in the configuration reference doc - consistency is important.

 I noticed in the community thread on the feature that there were a few feature requests which were under discussion (`cache-control` headers, HTTP proxy, 304 if the etag matches).
 They still seemed like open questions, so I didn't include them.

 ### Testing Effectiveness
 A reference document should provide comprehensive, pertinent details for consultation about a subject.
 To measure how effective it is, I would compare the number of support requests before and after publication, as well as posts which are fruitfully answered with a link to the document.

-In terms of quality, I think completeness and accuracy are more important in reference documentation than elsewhere.
+In terms of quality, completeness and accuracy are more important in reference documentation than elsewhere.
 To measure this, I would ask a subject matter expert for review.

 To evaluate the document's usability, I would devise some tasks the document could be used for and ask them to use the documents to perform them while I observe.
-(IE, perhaps there might be a sample application which is missing the `statics` sections, and the participant has to use the reference docs to 'fill in the blanks'.)
+(IE, there might be a sample application which is missing the `statics` sections and the participant has to use the docs to 'fill in the blanks'.)